Multiscale Simulations of Complex Systems by Learning their Effective Dynamics

-Over the last years, machine learning (ML) algorithms have exploited the ample availability of data, and powerful computing architectures~\cite{kurth2018exascale}, to provide us with remarkable successes across scientific disciplines from physics~\cite{champion2019discovery, wan2018machine,novati2019controlled,wan2018data}, fluid dynamics~\cite{brunton2019machine,brunton2016discovering,verma2018efficient}, image and language processing~\cite{pennington2014glove}, mathematics~\cite{han2018solving} to medicine~\cite{topol2019high}.
+Over the last years, ML algorithms have exploited the ample availability of data, and powerful computing architectures, to provide us with remarkable successes across scientific disciplines~\cite{jumper2021highly, brunton2019machine}.
 The particular elements of our algorithms have been employed in the modeling of dynamical systems.
-Autoencoders~\cite{kramer1991nonlinear,kingma2013auto} have been used to identify a linear latent space based on the Koopman framework~\cite{lusch2018deep,otto2019linearly}, model high dimensional fluid flows~\cite{geneva2020modeling,milano2002neural} or sample effectively the state space in the kinetics of proteins~\cite{wehmeyer2018time, hernandez2018variational, sultan2018transferable}.
-Recurrent neural networks with gating mechanisms have been shown successful in capturing the coarse grained dynamics of complex systems ~\cite{vlachas2018data, vlachas2020backpropagation}.
-However, these previous works fail to employ one or more of the following mechanisms: consider the coarse scale dynamics, account their non-Markovian or non-linear nature, exploit a probabilistic generative mapping from the coarse to the fine scale, and scale to high dimensional systems.
-In~\cite{lee2020coarse}, the authors identify a PDE on a coarse level using diffusion maps, Gaussian processes or neural networks, and utilize forward integration in the coarse representation to model the FitzHugh-Nagumo equation (FHN) in the equation-free formalism.
+Autoencoders (AEs) have been used to identify a linear latent space based on the Koopman framework~\cite{lusch2018deep}, model high-dimensional fluid flows~\cite{geneva2020modeling,milano2002neural} or sample effectively the state space in the kinetics of proteins~\cite{wehmeyer2018time}.
+More recently AEs have been coupled with dynamic importance sampling~\cite{bhatia2021machine} to accelerate multiscale simulations and investigate the interactions of RAS proteins with a plasma membrane.
+RNNs with gating mechanisms have been shown successful in a wide range of applications, from speech processing~\cite{chung2015recurrent} to complex systems~\cite{vlachas2020backpropagation}, but their effectiveness in a multiscale setting has yet to be investigated.
+AEs coupled with RNNs are used in~\cite{gonzalez2018deep, maulik2021reduced, hasegawa2020machine} to model fluid flows.
+In~\cite{lee2020coarse}, the authors build on the EFF framework, identify a PDE on a coarse representation by diffusion maps, Gaussian processes or neural networks, and utilize forward integration in the coarse representation.
+These previous works, however, fail to employ one or more of the following mechanisms in contrast to our framework: consider the coarse scale dynamics~\cite{geneva2020modeling, milano2002neural}, account their non-Markovian~\cite{bhatia2021machine, lee2020coarse} or non-linear nature~\cite{lusch2018deep}, exploit a probabilistic generative mapping~\cite{geneva2020modeling, gonzalez2018deep, maulik2021reduced, hasegawa2020machine} from the coarse to the fine scale, learn simultaneously the latent space and its dynamics in an end-to-end fashion and not sequentially~\cite{geneva2020modeling, lee2020coarse, lusch2018deep, bhatia2021machine, gonzalez2018deep, maulik2021reduced, hasegawa2020machine}, alternate between micro and macro dynamics~\cite{geneva2020modeling, lusch2018deep, lee2020coarse, lusch2018deep, gonzalez2018deep, maulik2021reduced, hasegawa2020machine}, and scale to high-dimensional systems~\cite{lee2020coarse, gonzalez2018deep, maulik2021reduced}.